 Global health risks and tomorrow’s challenges

-- 60% of pathogens that cause human diseases come from domectic animals or wildlife.
+- 60% of pathogens that cause human diseases originate from domestic animals or wildlife.

 - 75% of emerging human pathogens are of animal origin.

-- 80% of pathogens that are of concern for bioterrorism originate in animals
+- 80% of pathogens that are of bioterrorism concern originate in animals.

-- Meanwhile, more than 20% of animal production losses in the world are linked to animal diseases.
+- Meanwhile, more than 20% of global animal production losses are linked to animal diseases.

 - Animal diseases pose a direct threat to the incomes of rural communities that depend on livestock production.

-- More than 75% of the billion people in the world who live on less than $2 per day depend on subsistence farming and raising livestock to survive.
+- More than 75% of the billion people who live on less than $2 per day depend on subsistence farming and raising livestock to survive.

 FAO, 2011.
 World Livestock 2011 – Livestock in the food security.

 Coordinating the many players involved in human, animal and environmental health is vital to meet the health challenges of tomorrow.
-In this context, three major international organisations, WHO, the OIE and FAO, are working together to prevent and control health risks at the human–animal–ecosystems interface.
-They are developing global strategies and tools to ensure a consistent, harmonised approach throughout the world, and to better coordinate human, veterinary and environmental health policies at the national and international levels.
+In this context, the historical Tripartite Alliance composed of the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO) and the World Organisation for Animal Health (OIE) has recently expanded to include the UN Environment Programme (UNEP).
+The four organisations are working together to prevent and control health risks at the human–animal–ecosystems interface.
+They are developing global strategies and tools to ensure a consistent, harmonised approach throughout the world, and to better coordinate human, veterinary, plant and environmental health policies at the national and international levels.

 These three organisations have worked together for many years to prevent, detect, control and eliminate health threats to humans, originating – directly or indirectly – from animals.